moonbuggy/docker-dnsmasq-updater/README.md

 > investigate what's changed.
 I may stop building the binary images.
 >
 > The 'latest' tag now points to the script instead of the binary, since it's
-> become the better option.
+> become the better default option.

 Tags may be prefixed with `<version>-` to get a specific version, or just use a version number by itself to get `<version>-script`.